Cutler and Gross

 Cutler and Gross is a British luxury eyewear brand, founded in London by opticians Graham Cutler and Tony Gross in 1969.
-The frames are handmade in the brand's atelier in Italy, and have been worn by the likes of Madonna, Javier Bardem, Bill Nighy, Rihanna, Lady Gaga, Kate Moss and Manolo Blahnik.
+The frames are handmade in the brand's atelier in Italy, and have been worn by the likes of Bono of U2, Madonna, Javier Bardem, Bill Nighy, Rihanna, Lady Gaga, Kate Moss and Manolo Blahnik.

 History

 The brand was started in London in 1969 by partners Graham Cutler and Tony Gross, who first met at Northampton College while studying optometry in the early 1960s.
 They opened their first optician's office in Knightsbridge in 1971, stocking handmade bespoke frames, and soon won recognition for pioneering the concept of fashionable eyewear.

 Their collection developed from producing only sunglasses, to currently incorporating optical designs for prescription lenses.
 Their products are designed to be unisex, for men, and women.
 It is made to complement all lifestyles and face shapes.

 Boutiques

 As well as their flagship boutique in London's Knightsbridge district, Cutler and Gross have stores in Spitalfields, Bath, Toronto, and New York.